Favorite Dogs in Movies and TV

 5. Marley and Me

 Instant Classic.
-If you’ve ever owned a lab, you know this is a spot-on representation of lab ownership.
+Yes Owen Wilson and Jennifer Aniston are great, but the pooch, Marley, is the star.
+If you’re a dog owner to a lab, you know this is a spot-on representation of lab ownership and a dog and a man being best friends.
 Touching and genuine, funny and heart-wrenching.

 Just because Eddie is a great pup, I think this deserves an honorable mention.